Leibniz's law and paraconsistent models of ZFC

-Bell proved that (AC) implies Law of Excluded Middle (LEM) then (AC) does not hold on Intuitionistic Zermelo Fraenkel set theory where (AC) is very weaker, \cite{Bell2,Bell1}.
+On the other hand, Bell proved that (AC) implies Law of Excluded Middle (LEM) then (AC) does not hold on Intuitionistic Zermelo Fraenkel set theory where (AC) is very weak, \cite{Bell2,Bell1}.
 The same occurs on $ZF_{\bf N4}$ ($ZF_{\bf N3}$ ) because {\bf N4} ({\bf N3}) does not hold LEM.
-In contrast, the systems $ZF_{C_1}$ and $ZF_{C_\omega}$ are compatible on LEM.
+In contrast, the systems $ZF_{C^2_\omega}$ and $ZF_{C_\omega}$ are built with LEM as an axiom.